How to Become a Teacher in Wyoming

 Start working toward your master's degree and you'll satisfy the professional development credit renewal requirements for one licensure cycle after completing just two courses.

-A Master's Will Also Increase Your Earning Potential
+A Master's in Education or Teaching Will Also Increase Your Earning Potential

 A master's degree can also benefit your bottom line by allowing you to earn a higher annual salary.
-For example, educators with a bachelor's degree in the Laramie County School District #2 earn a minimum salary of $46,500, while those with a master's degree earn a minimum salary of $52,500 - an annual pay increase of $6,000.
+For example, educators with a bachelor's degree in the Laramie County School District #2 earned a minimum salary of $48,000 as of the 2020-2021 school year, while those with a master's degree earned a minimum salary of $54,000 - a difference of about $6,000.